Equator Broadcasting Corporation: Subsidiaries

 Equator Radio 89.4 FM and EBC TV are the two channels that EBC has right now.
 The second one, which is free-to-air or terrestrial, can be found on UHF Channel 21.
 EBC helps people get into and take part in public life.
 They help people learn more, see more, and learn more about themselves by helping them learn more about the world and the people around them.
-A digitalisation process for the TV station was announced in 2022.
+A digitalization process for the TV station was announced in 2022.

 Coverage and programming

 Equator Radio 89.4 FM and Equator Television Channel 21; are public broadcast channels making EBC a meeting place where all South Sudanese citizens and other stakeholders in their plurality and diversity are equally or fairly considered.
 Its radio and television stations are tools for information, communication and edutainment.
-In this respect, its programs and coverage is accessible to all and meant to all, whatever their socio-economic, political and religious status.
+Because of this, its programs and coverage is very accessible.

 While its mandate is not restricted to information and socio-cultural development, its programming and coverage is designed to appeal to its audience making it do its work with concern for quality that distinguishes it from other commercial and public broadcasters.

 EBC is neither entirely subject to the dictates of commercial profitability nor state-controlled.
 As such, its journalists; reporters, editors, news anchors, programs designers and presenters all strive to be exclusively daring, innovative and creative in even developing Radio and TV programmes from village to the national government taking this bold opportunity as its unique way of setting outstanding standards for journalists in electronic and print media houses.
 The news coverage, feature stories, analytical talk shows, edutainment programmes, drama and documentaries all aim at bringing the desired change to cover issues as they break: political, economic and business, current affairs, governance, and nation-building, sports, weather and spiritual.